image-js/tiff/README.md

 ### [TIFF standard](./TIFF6.pdf)

 The library can currently decode greyscale and RGB images (8, 16 or 32 bits).
-It does not support any compression algorithm yet.
+It supports LZW compression and images with an additional alpha channel.

 ## API